Aitor-G/nft-preview-card-component/README.md

-# Order Summary Component
+# NFT Preview Card Component

-A basic example of an order summary component.
+A basic example of a NFT preview card component.